ItzMe0515/ItzMe0515/README.md

 </div>

 <div align="center">
-  <i>"If you're into cloud computing, cybersecurity, or just want to talk tech, feel free to connect with me!"</i>
+  <i>"If you're into self-hosting, networking, or just want to talk tech, feel free to connect with me!"</i>
 </div>